thejasvibr/projectushichka/project-progress.md

 * Implementation of 3 all-round sound radiation models in *beamshapes*.
 Continuous integration implemented.
 Package seems to be ready for release
 * LiDAR+thermal video data shared.
 Initial camera calibrations made for 2018-08-17
 * 1st meeting with Julian+Bastian on aligning the thermal camera system and LiDAR scans.
 Data described and basic approaches discussed.

+## Week 10: 24/5 - 28/5
+* Sent emails informing colleagues about `beamshapes`
+* Some more microphone calibrations
+* Troubleshooting piston in sphere with `beamshapes`

+## Week 11: 31/5 - 4/6
+* raised question in Math Exchange for the piston in sphere question https://math.stackexchange.com/q/4156607/933933
+* preparation for PhD defence

+## Week 12: 07/6 - 11/6
+*